maverstr/FabAcademy2021-Maxime_Verstraeten/docs/project/electronics.md

 </figure>

 ## Phantom filling
-To fill the phantom with air or water, I will use cheap no-name 12V DC peristaltic pump available from Amazon.
-Because they are cheap, I am going to use two of them to reach the correct flowrate (cystometric rate of 10-100mL/min and physiological filling rate of 1.4mL/min).
+To fill the phantom with air or water, I will use a cheap no-name 12V DC peristaltic pump available from Amazon.
+Because they are cheap, I am going to use two of them to reach the correct flow rate (cystometric rate of 10-100mL/min and physiological filling rate of 1.4mL/min).

 <figure> <center>
   <img src="./../../img/finalProject/peristaltic.jpg" alt="phantomDrawing" width="80%" />